codehaks/codehaks/README.md

 # 💫 About Me:
-I'm a software developer with a mechanical engineering background, specializing in creating custom solutions for engineering tools and simulations.
-Experienced in web development, DevOps, and applying advanced programming techniques for design and AI automation.
-Passionate about computer graphics and 3D modeling.
+I'm a Software developer with a mechanical engineering background, specializing in engineering tool customization, simulations, and CAD systems.
+Experienced in web development, DevOps, and graphics programming.

 # 💻 Tech Stack: